vishruth143/Selenium-Python-Automation-Framework/README.md

 ---
 ## 🖥️ Notification to MS Team
 ### On MS Teams
-1. Create a Team with Channel in MS Team
+1. Create a Team with Channel in MS Team.
-2. Click on the ... beside the channel you want the notifications to be sent
+2. Click on the ... beside the channel you want the notifications to be sent and select 'Manage channel'.
-3. Under Connector Click 'Edit'
+3. Under 'Connectors' section Click 'Edit'.
-4. Search for Incoming Webhook and Click Add
+4. Search for 'Incoming Webhook' and click 'Add'.
-5. Provide the name for the 'Incoming Webhook' and click on 'Create'
+5. Provide the name for the 'Incoming Webhook' and click on 'Create'.
-6. Copy the Webhook URL
+6. Copy the Webhook URL.

 ### On GitHub
-1. Go to your workflow and click on the Settings
+1. Go to your workflow and click on the Settings.
-2. On the left side panel under 'Secrets and variables' Click on Actions
+2. On the left side panel under 'Secrets and variables' click on 'Actions'.
-3. Click on the 'New repository secret'
+3. Click on the 'New repository secret'.
-4. Provide Name=TEAMS_WEBHOOK_URL Secret="<Webhook URL from the MS Teams>"
+4. Provide Name=TEAMS_WEBHOOK_URL Secret="<Webhook URL from the MS Teams>".
-5. Click on Add secret
+5. Click on 'Add secret'.